pancongliang/openshift/operator/oc-mirror/oc-mirror-to-registry.md

-# Mirror an image set in a full disconnected environment using the oc-mirror plugin
+## Mirror image sets in partially disconnected environments using the oc-mirror plugin

 ### Installing the oc-mirror plug-in